ampleforth/ampl-balancer/crp/README.md

 );
 ```

-- Is above documentation style worth continuing for rest?
+- ??????? ^ Is above documentation style worth continuing for rest? ^

 ### ConfigurableRightsPool.sol

-commitAddToken(address token, uint balance, uint denormalizedWeight)
-- Precommits a new token that can be applied addTokenTimeLockInBLocks blocks in the future.

-applyAddToken()
-- Applies above committed token & mints pool shares if addTokenTimeLockInBLocks blocks in the future.

-removeToken(address token)
-Removes an existing token and returns balance to controller.

-upDateWeight(address token, uint256 newWeight)
-Updates weight for given token but keeps prices the same.
-Balances of token will change so user must have enough.

-Configurable Rights Pool contract.
+???????
+Configurable Rights Pool contract:
-- Should it have a getController function?
+- Should it have a getController function for public query?
-- Is INIT_POOL_SUPPLY correct - Should it be configurable?
+- Should INIT_POOL_SUPPLY be hard coded to 100?
+Should it be configurable?
+Or StablePool we set to total of input tokens?
 - Should _rights be public so people can query what settings are?
-- Why max total weight 50?
 - Should commitAddToken on already bound token be allowed? applyAddToken() reverts but seems like a waste?
 - Change commitAddToken to commitNewToken?
 (Then applyAddToken to applyNewToken)
+- Why max total weight 50?
+- Fernando, I noticed some comments in your tests that hinted at strange behaviour.
+I think the problem was sometime truffleAssert.reverts was sometimes called without 'await' so test would run without blocking.

+commitAddToken(address token, uint balance, uint denormalizedWeight):

+Precommits a new token that can be applied addTokenTimeLockInBLocks blocks in the future.

+applyAddToken():

+Applies above committed token & mints pool shares if addTokenTimeLockInBLocks blocks in the future.

+removeToken(address token):

+Removes an existing token and returns balance to controller.

+upDateWeight(address token, uint256 newWeight):

+Updates weight for given token but keeps prices the same.
+Balances of token will change so user must have enough.

 ### PCToken.sol